JuliaLang/www.julialang.org/jsoc/gsoc/flux.md

 Flux's [model zoo](https://github.com/FluxML/model-zoo/) contains examples of a wide range of deep learning models and techniques.
 This project would involve adding new models, showing how to recreate state-of-the-art results (e.g. AlphaGo) or interesting and unusual model architectures (e.g. transformer networks).
 We'd be particularly interested in any models involving reinforcement learning, or anything with images, sound or speech.

 Some experience with implementing deep learning models would be ideal for this project, but is not essential for a student willing to pick up the skills and read ML papers.
 It's up to you whether you implement a single ambitious model, or multiple small ones.
-A good source of inspiration might be the [NIPS Challenge](https://nurture.ai/nips-challenge).

 *Note that this project is quite popular; students who show skills and interests in other parts of the stack may have an easier time distinguishing themselves.*